mimic-sussex/sema/README.md

 * Integrated signal engine – There is no conceptual split between the language and signal engine.
 Everything is a signal.

-* Single sample signal processing – Per-sample sound processing including techniques that use feedback loops, such as physical modelling, reverberation and IIR filtering.
+* Single sample signal processing – Per-sample sound processing for supporting techniques that use feedback loops, such as physical modelling, reverberation and IIR filtering.

 * Sample rate transduction – It is simpler to do signal processing with one principal sample rate, the audio rate.
 Different sample rate requirements of dependent objects can be resolved by upsampling and downsampling, using a transducer.
 The transducer concept enables us to accommodate a variety of processes with varying sample rates (video, spectral rate, sensors, ML model inference) within a single engine.